CBS Sports changed their website format from last

 Removed a few of the speed bottlenecks, so the program runs a bit

-The macro in the hidden "data" worksheet now also updates the
+My macro in the hidden "data" worksheet, which downloads the NFL

-computer, knows that "something is happening" - that the program is
+"something is happening" - that the program is still working and

 Allowed the user to set the number of maximum players themselves.